 As we get older, we begin to find signs of age.
 Our skin is not as firm.
 We are not as flexible.
 We slow down and actually acknowledge we are in pain.
-But what happens when our joint pain begins to become so excruciating that we are limited in our day to day activities?
+But what happens when our joint pain becomes so excruciating that we are limited in our day-to-day activities?

 Alarming Statistics For Joint Replacement Surgeries

-Over the last few decades, the number of total hip and knee replacement surgeries have been rising at an alarming rate.
-In the United States total hip and replacement, surgeries have increased more than 50% and 170%, respectively.
-Europe is also seeing similar rises for these procedures with some northern European countries reporting alarming statistics of between 170% and 500% increase over the last decade alone.
+Over the last few decades, the number of total hip and knee replacement surgeries has been rising at an alarming rate.
+In the United States, total hip and replacement surgeries have increased by more than 50% and 170%, respectively.
+Europe is also seeing similar rises for these procedures, with some northern European countries reporting alarming statistics of between 170% and 500% increase over the last decade alone.

-Of course, for those with unrelenting, daily pain these radical surgeries can appear to be a blessing.
-However with the level of risk associated with the procedures themselves combined with the fact that the occurrence of nosocomial infections is continuing to rise it is essential that we start taking actions today to help prevent these types of surgeries from continuing to grow in popularity.
+Of course, for those with unrelenting daily pain, these radical surgeries can appear to be a blessing.
+However, with the level of risk associated with the procedures themselves combined with the fact that the occurrence of nosocomial infections is continuing to rise, it is essential that we start taking action today to help prevent these types of surgeries from continuing to grow in popularity.

 When is Surgery An Option?

-Most replacement surgeries are done when a patient reaches the point of severe and unrelenting pain caused by degenerative joint disease, which is also called osteoarthritis.
+Most replacement surgeries are done when a patient reaches the point of severe and unrelenting pain caused by degenerative joint disease, also referred to as osteoarthritis.

 One Step Forward – Two Back

-By far the best way forward are the old reliable: regular exercise, as vigorous as is reasonably possible; a healthy diet containing plenty of fresh fruits and vegetables; and sufficient rest on as consistent basis as possible.
-Regular chiropractic care can also be a key component of helping to keep your weight bearing joints in peak condition and improve poor posture.
-Unfortunately, our health is often affected by our good habits which we do just a few more times less often than our poor lifestyle habits.
+By far, the best way forward is the old reliable: regular exercise, as vigorous as possible; a healthy diet containing plenty of fresh fruits and vegetables; and sufficient rest consistently.
+Regular chiropractic care can also be a key component of helping to keep your weight-bearing joints in peak condition and improve poor posture.
+Unfortunately, our good habits often affect our health, which we do a few times less often than our poor lifestyle habits.

 Ready To Help!

-Call today and find out if we have a solution for you that could avoid surgery and help your body to adapt, restore function, recover faster, and continue better health from this point onward.
+Call today and find out if we have a solution that could avoid surgery and help your body adapt, restore function, recover faster, and continue better health from this point onward.

 For Your Health,